merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 |:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|
 |Trichodesmium_sp_MAG_R01|RED_SEA-Trichodesmium_sp|6640707|0.34|13931|0.1063|0.2096|0.0|0.0|0|53|1.01|6641|0.4575|0.8319|0.6447|

 Let's go through the data more systematically this time.
 A total of ~14,000 reads have mapped to our genome, but only ~21% of the genome is detected in this sample and the overall mean coverage is rather low.
 In fact, if you look at the coverage values within the interquartile range, they have a mean of 0 (`q2q3_cov`).
 This makes sense because less than a quarter of the genome is detected, so of course the middle 50% of per-base coverage values are all zeros.
-However, that coverage seems to be spread out across about half the genome (`prop_windows_covered`: ~46% of 1-kb windows have at least some reads mapping to them), and the coverage depth appears roughly stable (`prop_cov_within_foldrange`: ~83% of the covered bases have a coverage depth within 0.5x to 2x of the median non-zero coverage depth), yielding a distribution of coverage score (`discov`) of 0.6447.
-Note that we used default parameters of the distribution of coverage calculation (like the window size and the fold-range of depth) as specified in the `anvi-profile-blitz` help output.
+However, that coverage seems to be spread out across about half the genome (`prop_windows_covered`: ~46% of 1-kb windows have at least some reads mapping to them), and the coverage depth appears roughly stable (`prop_cov_within_foldrange`: ~83% of the covered bases have a coverage depth within 0.5x to 2x of the median non-zero coverage depth), yielding a {% include ARTIFACT name="discov-stats" text="distribution of coverage" %} score (`discov`) of 0.6447.
+Note that we used default parameters of the distribution of coverage calculation (like the window size and the fold-range of depth) as specified in the {% include PROGRAM name="anvi-profile-blitz" %} help output.

 {:.notice}
 In anvi'o, the mean of the middle 50% of per-base coverage values is called 'Q2Q3 coverage'.
-That is, we throw out the lowest quarter (Q1) and highest quarter (Q4) of per-nucleotide coverages to elimimate any extremely high coverage values due to non-specific read recruitment and extremely low coverage values which may be due to the absence of individual genes in the local population.
+That is, we throw out the lowest quarter (Q1) and highest quarter (Q4) of per-nucleotide coverages to elimimate any extremely high coverage values, some of which may be due to [non-specific read recruitment](https://anvio.org/vocabulary/#non-specific-read-recruitment), and extremely low coverage values, some of which may be due to the absence of individual genes or variable regions in the local population.
 This leaves only quarter 2 (Q2) and quarter 3 (Q3) of the distribution of all per-nucleotide coverage values, which yield a mean coverage value that can more accurately reflect the population's true coverage in the sample.
 Hence, 'Q2Q3 coverage'.
 This is a very bad and not statistician-friendly name, we know.
 Sorry about that.

 Taking all that evidence together, it looks like this Red Sea metagenome contains a population that is kind-of similar to the _Trichodesmium sp._ MAG, but in extremely low abundance.
-In fact, since our reference contains only a single genome, it is possible that many of these reads originated from different microbial populations (perhaps other _Trichodesmium_ species), but were similar enough to match this genome (i.e., non-specific read recruitment).
-To find out if this is the case, we'd have to try competitive read recruitment and see if it makes a difference in how many reads map to this MAG (this is coming later).
+In fact, since our reference contains only a single genome, it is possible that many of these reads originated from different microbial populations (perhaps other _Trichodesmium_ species), but were similar enough to match this genome (i.e., [non-specific read recruitment](https://anvio.org/vocabulary/#non-specific-read-recruitment)).
+To find out if this is the case, we'd have to try competitive read recruitment and see if it makes a difference in how many reads map to this MAG (we will do it later).

 Why was the read recruitment so limited, given that the MAG originates from the Red Sea?
 The [metagenomes](https://www.ncbi.nlm.nih.gov/biosample/SAMN25809967) this MAG was generated from and our `RED_SEA` sample (derived from [this metagenome](https://www.ncbi.nlm.nih.gov/biosample/SAMEA2657055/)) are very different -- the former were sampled in November 2020 from very coastal waters at a depth of 20m in the Gulf of Aqaba (no size fraction information provided), while the latter was sampled in January 2010, much farther south and offshore at a depth of 5m (size fraction 20-180μm).
 So there are a lot of differences in the sampling and environmental parameters that could contribute to the relative lack of detection of this MAG in our `RED_SEA` sample.
 Just because two samples come from the same approximate location does not mean they will contain the same microbes.

-Before we move on, let's use `anvi-profile` to generate a profile database for this BAM file.
+Before we move on, let's use {% include PROGRAM name="anvi-profile" %} to generate a profile database for this BAM file.
 We won't do anything with it right now, but it will come in handy later when we want to visualize this data:

 ```bash
 anvi-profile -i NON_COMPETITIVE/RED_SEA-Trichodesmium_sp.bam \